Antonio Vivaldi

 After almost two centuries of decline, Vivaldi's musical reputation underwent a revival in the early 20th century, with much scholarly research devoted to his work.
-Many of Vivaldi's compositions, once thought lost, have been rediscovered – in one case as recently as 2006.
+Many of Vivaldi's compositions, once thought lost, have been rediscovered – some as recently as 2015.
 His music remains widely popular in the present day and is regularly played all over the world.

 Early life

 Birth and background

 Antonio Lucio Vivaldi was born on 4 March 1678 in Venice, then the capital of the Republic of Venice.
-He was son of Giovanni Battista Vivaldi and Camilla Calicchio, as recorded in the register of San Giovanni in Bragora.
+He was the son of Giovanni Battista Vivaldi and Camilla Calicchio, as recorded in the register of San Giovanni in Bragora.

 He was baptized immediately after his birth at his home by the midwife, the reason for which has led to speculation.
-Most likely it was done due either to his poor health or to an earthquake that supposedly struck the city that day.
-In the trauma of the earthquake, Vivaldi's mother may have dedicated him to the priesthood.
-However, there was no earthquake on the day Vivaldi was born, and this rumor may originate from an earthquake that struck Venice on April 17, 1688.
-The ceremonies which had been omitted were supplied two months later.
+It was most likely done due to his poor health.
+There is a false rumor that an earthquake struck the city that day.
+This rumor may have originated from an earthquake that struck Venice on 17 April 1688.
+The baptismal ceremonies which had been omitted were supplied two months later.